What To Know About Choosing A Cemetery

 Which type of cemetery should you choose?

-There are different types of cemeteries, including public cemeteries, private memorial cemeteries, religious cemeteries, district or municipal cemeteries, national or veterans’ cemeteries, green cemeteries, and home burial.
+There are different types of cemeteries, including cemetery associations, private memorial cemeteries, religious cemeteries, district or municipal cemeteries, national or veterans’ cemeteries, and home burial.

-Usually, public cemeteries are the most common choice.
-They are for-profit and owned either corporately or independently.
+Usually, cemetery associations are the most common choice.
+They are non-profit and run by a volunteer board of directors for the benefit of a local community.
 Religious cemeteries are another popular choice.
-They are non-profit and owned by a religious organization such as the church.
+They are also non-profit and owned by a religious organization such as the church.
 Private memorial parks are owned and operated by a private corporation.
 District or municipal cemeteries are another option.
 They are non-profit and owned either by the city or the county.
 You can even choose burial in your own property.

 What are the rules and requirements of the cemetery?